ui3TD/IM-FastForward/README.md

 1. Download the source files here to use as a template
 2. Edit the 'FastForward.csproj' to point to your Assembly-CSharp.dll, and 0Harmony.dll.
 Other libraries are not required but can be added on an as-needed basis.
 Assembly-CSharp.dll is in the IM_Data/Managed folder of Idol Manager.
 0Harmony.dll is in the BepInEx/core folder of IM-HarmonyIntegration.
 3. Open the sln file in Visual Studio
+4. Edit Plugin.cs to develop your mod
-4. Build the patch
+5. Build the patch
-5. Find the patch.dll file in bin/Debug to include in your mod
+6. Find the patch.dll file in bin/Debug to include in your mod

 ### Notes: